YD525/SSELexicon/README.md

 - [Champollion](https://github.com/Orvid/Champollion) – developed by [Orvid], for decompiling Papyrus compiled scripts.
 - [Papyrus-compiler](https://github.com/russo-2025/papyrus-compiler) – used to compile .pas script files.

+I would like to give special thanks to the developers of the three key frameworks above.
+Their excellent libraries provide SSE Lexicon with a stable and solid foundation,
+allowing us to focus more on developing the translation features.

 Other dependencies (such as **AvalonEdit**, various helper libraries, etc.) are also used.
 Please refer to their respective LICENSE files for further information.
 ---

 ## 🖼️ UI Icon